Juninho Pernambucano: Lyon

 In 2001, Juninho moved abroad to play for French club Lyon.
 Before his arrival at Lyon, the club had never won the French championship.
 Starting out in his first season at the club, Lyon won seven league titles in a row.
 At Lyon, Juninho made himself especially noted for his accurate, powerful and varied set pieces.
 As well as often being ranked the world's greatest free kick exponent, Juninho was a noted passer, providing many assists, and his leadership abilities prompted Lyon manager Gérard Houllier to name him team captain.

 Juninho Pernambucano scored 100 goals while at Lyon.
 Forty-four of those goals were scored from free-kicks, the last of which was a strike from long distance against Marseille.
 He scored his 100th goal on his last game for Lyon, through a penalty kick against Caen.
-Juninho was also a prolific goalscorer in the Champions League, and he matched Sonny Anderson as the club's top goalscorer in European competitions with 16 goals, on a match against Steaua Bucharest in November 2008.
+Juninho was also a prolific goalscorer in the Champions League, and he matched Sonny Anderson as the club's top goalscorer in European competitions with 16 goals, in a match against Steaua Bucharest in November 2008.
 He later became Lyon's top goalscorer in the Champions League with 18 goals, while reaching three quarter-finals in the competition.

 On 26 May 2009, Lyon chairman Jean-Michel Aulas announced in a press conference that the club had accepted Juninho's request to leave Lyon at the end of the season as a free agent, despite the fact that the player still had a year left in his contract.
 During the press conference, Juninho sat next to Aulas and left without saying a word.